mixdown/router/README.md

 Usage
 =====

-HTTP server side router for mixdown.
 This plugin consumes declarative route table configuration and generates routes.

 Mixdown configuration file.
 There are 2 parts to declare.